tshepang/blog/content/computing/project of note: Sphinx.rst

 copy-paste dance, avoiding duplication and rot.
 This feature is known as `literalinclude`_.

-Another feature I recently worked is `intersphinx_mapping`_.
+Another feature I recently worked with is `intersphinx_mapping`_.
 What it does it allow one to generate references in reST as if those reference were local.
-For example, if you wanted to generate to CPython ``open()`` built-in function, you would need only specify it as ``:func:open``.
+For example, if you wanted to generate a link to the CPython ``open()`` built-in function, you would need only specify it as ``:func:open``.
 This is as opposed to finding the actual link and specifying it normally.

 .. _Sphinx: http://sphinx-doc.org/
 .. _reStructuredText: http://en.wikipedia.org/wiki/ReStructuredText